Why Use This

 - k6 load testing tool installed

-- Test environment API keys
+- Test environment Exa API key (separate from production)

 ```javascript